-This program is dedicated to recruiting, preparing, and supporting new science teachers for New Jersey’s high-need K-12 school districts.
-This project is funded by the National Science Foundation and offers two years of scholarships equal to the amount of New Jersey in-state tuition and fees, as well as an annual stipend of $3,000 to undergraduate chemistry, physics, earth science and biology majors admitted into the Montclair State University Teacher Education Program.
+This program, which admitted its final cohort in Fall 2021, is dedicated to recruiting, preparing, and supporting new science teachers for New Jersey’s high-need K-12 school districts.
+This project is funded by the National Science Foundation and offers two years of scholarships equal to the amount of New Jersey in-state tuition and fees, as well as an annual stipend of $3,000 to undergraduate biology, chemistry, earth science, mathematics and physics majors admitted into the Montclair State University Teacher Education Program.

 The Noyce Teacher Scholarship Program (NTSP) involves three key features: